-Old Kingdom of Egypt
+Old kingdom of Egypt & timeline

 When Menes unified Egypt under his leadership more than 5000 years ago, he established the very first capital of unified Egypt.
 This was Memphis that is located near the Giza Pyramids today.